Silvestre15/Website/content/work/funds_analysis.md

 </script>
 <p>
 <iframe src="/sfm1Q22.html" scrolling=no id="custom_resize4" onload="iframeLoaded4()" allowTransparency="true" class="iframe-center"></iframe>

+[George Soros](https://www.opensocietyfoundations.org/george-soros "Who is this?")' family office had a stake worth almost 1 billion dollars in [Rivian](https://rivian.com/ "What is this?"), the famous EV company that is trying to compete against Tesla.
+The stake, representing 15% of the portfolio, has seen its value slashed in half since the fund's last 13F filings.
+On the last day of 2021, the stake was worth a little over 2 billion dollars and represented 28% of the fund's total value.

 As the chart below shows, the price of Rivian's stock was of approximately 50 dollars at the close of the first quarter of the year.
 On the last day of May the stock closed at 31 dollars.